 Communication of this Health & Safety Policy

-Each revision of this policy approved by Audit and Risk Committee it will be circulated to all employees to read and sign to say they have received it.
+Each revision of this policy approved by Audit and Risk Committee will be circulated to all employees to read and sign to say they have received it.
 This may be captured in writing or electronically.

 Statement of Intent